 I’ve been very blessed to have a diverse work history in education, web design, social entrepreneurship.
 Currently, I am the Director of the Pacific Islander Student Center at the University of Hawaii at Hilo.
 Previously, I worked as the Assistant Director of the International Programs Office and Associate Director of the Center for Multicultural Learning at Santa Clara University, Site Coordinator for the Youth Together Project at the Arts, Research, and Curriculum, Inc. in the Bay Area school districts of Oakland, Berkeley, and Richmond.
 I also worked at Xavier High School in Chuuk, FSM as a classroom teach and Assistant Director.
 For a complete list of my educational and professional background, you can check out my Curriculum Vitae.

-“What fun things do you do when you’re not at work?”
+“What else do you do when you’re not at work?”

 I love spending time with my family.
 When I have a moment or two to sneak away, you can find me working on any number of my social enterprises which which do not pay my bills, but they do keep me rooted in the needs of my people in Chuuk.
 You can always join me here: